 Harris said that DeVine’s presence brought fresh ideas to the lab and gave him perspective as an educator sharing his own research methods: “His questions help me teach better and reminded me what is important for new students in the lab to know and learn,” said Harris.

 DeVine feels confident moving into his second year, prepared with new skills and an awareness for what lies ahead in on his career path.
 “Before the protégé program, I had never anticipated a career in research.
 This experience showed me what research involves, and that I am interested in it.
 I never would have known this otherwise, as a first year student,” he said.

 For more information on tissue engineering research at UC or the CEAS protégé undergraduate research program opportunities, please visit the CEAS website.

-Featured image at top: Braden DeVine with Professor Harris.
+Featured image at top: Greg Harris (right) instructs Braden DeVine on the procedures under the bio hood.
 Photo/Corrie Stookey/UC CEAS.

 Next Lives Here